DaveRingelnatz/field_exporter/README.md

 node field_exporter.js
 ```
 Note: field_exporter is only running as long as bash is open.
 As soon as you disconnect the field_exporter will be killed.
-Use "screen -S field_exporter" to start new screen, type command there and deattach by pressing "CTRL + A + D".
+Use "screen -S field_exporter" to start new screen, type command there and detach by pressing "CTRL + A + D".
 Then you can disconnect SSH session (use "screen -r" to reattach to the session if you are connected by ssh again).

 Test if all works fine by navigating to http://localhost:9337/metrics.
 If you get back data, field_exporter is running.

 ## Grafana

 Once the above is done, the metrics will be available to be consumed in a Grafana dashboard which must be added (see folder `dashboards`).
+Chose Prometheus as data source.

 ## Big Thx